 There is no doubt that the French have a better system for the poor to access and receive health care.
-And perhaps because of good prenatal care for all expectant mothers, France does have a lower infant mortality rate than the U.S.
+And perhaps because of good prenatal care for expectant mothers, France has a lower infant mortality rate than the U.S.

 There is definitely an entitlement mentality here.
-And, without doubt, in France, it is believed that health care is an inalienable right.
+And, without doubt, in France, health care is an inalienable right.

 The differences between the French and American systems are complex and cultural.
-We are at different stages and, as one speaker noted, it appears that the French are shifting closer to the U.S. system while health care reform in the U.S. is shifting us more towards the current French system.
+We are at different stages.
+As one speaker noted, it appears that the French are shifting closer to the U.S. system.
+Meanwhile, healthcare reform in the U.S. is shifting us more towards the current French system.